Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 For Example:

-What type of pets do you have?”
+“What type of pets do you have?”

 In this scenario, respondents can have more than one pet.
 If you place a single-choice answer type, they will be forced to choose only one option, and you won’t get accurate data.

-You might not be a professional in making surveys and be prone to making mistakes and understandably so.
+You might not be a professional in making surveys and be prone to making mistakes, and understandably so.

 For this, you can either refer to a rich question library with hundreds of questions and answers to choose from or keep reading, as we will discuss in the next section.

-5. Timing and Placement Are Key
+Consider Timing and Placement

-We can’t stress the perfect timing enough
+We can’t stress the perfect timing enough.

 Similarly, if you are conducting an NPS survey, show the popup after the customers spend X amount of time on the website to keep them engaged.